Building Success at South

 She will be honored at the organization’s 40th Annual Conference on The First-Year Experience held virtually Feb.
 15-19.

-“I was thrilled,” said Carr, associate vice president for student academic success.
+“I was thrilled,” said Carr, associate vice president for student academic success and associate professor of sociology.
 “Many, many individuals and offices have worked very hard to remove barriers for students, to improve their experience in and out of the classroom, and to make South a campus where all students can meet their educational and career goals.”

 Carr was nominated by Dr. Tony Waldrop, University president.